YOUR ADVENTURE BEGINS HERE

 Day 5 | Georgetown to Croydon

 Georgetown to Croydon has a lunch stop at the Gilbert River organised by families of the Cairns School of Distance Education.
-This is a hot, dry stop, so it is advisable to have a good shade hat or brolly organised.
+This is a hot, dry stop, so gather around some of the trees for shade.

 Along the section of the ride between the Gilbert and Croydon,